joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/05/travel/midwest-wildfire-smoke-tornadoes.html

 **Groceries Are Expensive.
 Here’s How 5 Shoppers Are Adjusting.**\
-`Two years ago, we collected receipts from people across the U.S. We thought now would be a great time to look at their spending again.`\
+`Two years ago, we collected receipts from people across the U.S. We thought now would be a good time to look at their spending again.`\
 https://www.nytimes.com/interactive/2026/08/05/dining/how-shoppers-are-adjusting-expensive-groceries.html

 **Corrections: Aug.
 5, 2026**\